 Therefore let us move beyond the elementary teachings about Christ and be taken forward to maturity, not laying again the foundation of repentance from acts that lead to death, and of faith in God, instruction about cleansing rites, the laying on of hands, the resurrection of the dead, and eternal judgment.Hebrews 6:1-2 NIV

-In this passage the author of Hebrews encourages us to move beyond the fundamentals of our faith.
+In this passage, the author of Hebrews encourages us to move beyond the fundamentals of our faith.
 Some of the things he identifies might seem strange to some of us, like cleansing rites.
 But other items he identifies are very familiar to us.
-Repentance, faith, the resurrection, and judgement are common topics that we frequently hear discussed.
+Repentance, faith, the resurrection, and judgment are common topics that we frequently hear discussed.

 And, to be clear, there is nothing wrong with continuing to remind ourselves of these important doctrines that form the bedrock of our faith.
 But, as the author says here, it is important to also move beyond them.
 To grow deeper in our understanding of our salvation and of what God is doing.